 Based on the importance of choosing the right DIP lender, there are key considerations that you must dig into.
 They include:

 - Relationship with the existing lender: It is important to consider if the current lender you have is still willing to lend you more funds.
 At times, stresses that leads to bankruptcy filing results in an irreconcilable differences between lender and the borrower.
 This may lead to the unwillingness of the lender to give you more funds.
-In that case, you may have no choice but to look for other alternative loan providers with favorable conditions.
+In that case, you may have no choice but to look for other alternative debtor in possession loan providers with favorable conditions.

 - Capability of the lender: A borrower must consider the capability of the lender.
 The lender should be able to adequately look into the reorganization of the business and understand the plan to avoid future misunderstandings.
 They should also be in the possession of working closely with the borrower to offer assistance when need arises during the bankruptcy period.